-Often applications, especially if we are talking about e-Commerce or enterprise software, consist of complex repeatable scenarios(workflows) that must be executed in a response to some event.
+](https://www.agilevision.io/blog/turning-chaos-into-order-with-workflows-introduction-to-temporal/) Often applications, especially if we are talking about e-Commerce or enterprise software, consist of complex repeatable scenarios(workflows) that must be executed in a response to some event.

-In the world of serveless solutions, each action(node) of the workflow can be represented as a corresponding AWS Lambda function.
+Let’s take a look at a typical example of such workflow that we can see in e-Commerce software — order processing: In the world of serveless solutions, each action(node) of the workflow can be represented as a corresponding AWS Lambda function.
 It will be short, easy to test and will have a single responsibility — doing its actual job.
 But who will be responsible for coordinating those functions, chaining them, checking conditions and deciding what to do next?
 Earlier, it was the responsibility of the developer to implement the way multiple connected Lambda functions should interact.
 But recently Amazon has announced a new service that allows coordinating various AWS services by using the workflow abstraction and visual tools — AWS Step Functions.

 In this article, I'm going to demonstrate some basic features of AWS Step Functions and how they can be executed in a response to any event.

-We'll create a simple workflow that will be executed once a new file is uploaded to an S3 bucket.
-It will process it, save contents to the DynamoDB, move the file to the "processed" folder and notify the user via email in 10 minutes after processing.
-It will be something like this:
+We’ll create a simple workflow that will be executed once a new file is uploaded to an S3 bucket.
+It will process it, save contents to the DynamoDB, move the file to the “processed” folder and notify the user via email in 10 minutes after processing.
+It will be something like this: Input files will contain sensor data in the CSV format:

 For example: